 Cecilia’s dedication and passion extends beyond the D-Dey brands.
 Since 2010 she has dedicated herself to other business, community and non-profit activities.
-They include: FAU Entrepreneur Bootcamp 2014, Junior League of Martin County 2010-2018 Active Member, Junior League of Martin County 2019 Sustainer, Impact 100 Martin County 2018 – present, Freedom Fighter Outdoors Volunteer 2016-2017 and Freedom Fighter Outdoors Board member 2018-present, Global War on Terrorism Memorial Foundation Board member and Treasurer 2020-present.
+They include: FAU Entrepreneur Bootcamp 2014, Junior League of Martin County 2010 - 2018 Active Member, Junior League of Martin County 2019 Sustainer, Impact 100 Martin County 2018 - present, Freedom Fighter Outdoors Volunteer 2016 - 2017 and Freedom Fighter Outdoors Board member 2018 - 2022, Global War on Terrorism Memorial Foundation Board member and Treasurer 2020 - present.

 MEET THE TEAM

 Vice president for business development and lead instructor for D-DEY Response Group since 2014, Don Deyo was born in Fort Lauderdale, Florida in 1970.
 Don retired from Palm Beach County Fire Rescue at the rank of Lieutenant in December of 2017, after spending 17 years serving the residents of Palm Beach County, Florida.
 He also retired from the US Army Special Forces “Green Berets” in 2014 at the rank of Master Sergeant.
 Don’s distinguished 27- year career took him all over the world from training soldiers in South America to combat deployments to Afghanistan and Iraq.
 He and wife Cecilia have been married since 2008, and he is the father of four children.